 Background

-Canada Border Services Agency (CBSA) is preparing to implement a new Accounts Receivable Ledger system (ARL) which will make various changes to import accounting processes.
-As the first phase of the CBSA Assessment and Revenue Management (CARM) initiative, ARL will:

-Allow CBSA to more efficiently and effectively manage and report on revenues collected on behalf of the Government of Canada;

-Introduce client-based accounting;

-Allow offsetting of a client’s debits and credits, thereby reducing the number of, and costs associated with issuing refund cheques;

-Allow clients to centralize their accounting and payment processes;

-Offer commercial clients the ability to receive electronically new comprehensive daily notices and monthly statements of account; and,

-Introduce an e-payment facility.

 The purpose of this Electronic Commerce Client Requirements Document (ECCRD) is to meet the CBSA’s commitment to our commercial clients to provide advance notice regarding changes to the structure and content of Daily Notice (DN) and Monthly Statement of Account (SOA) messages.
 The DNs and SOAs will be generated by ARL via the Customs Automated Data Exchange System (CADEX) to the computer systems of participating commercial clients.